 The Isle of Eigg stands among the most stunning Hebridean Islands.
 Eigg is located 10 miles south of Isle of Skye, off the Scottish West coast and it is around 5×3 miles in length and width.

-It has excellent wildlife, great history, and vivid community life.
+It has excellent wildlife, a great history, and vivid community life.
 The Isle of Eigg Heritage Trust owns the island.
 The Trust is liable for stewardship of the island, natural heritage, and its buildings and future development.

 The most eco-friendly island in Britain, Eigg is just 12 sq. miles by area and has a population of only 100 inhabitants.
 It has its microbrewery named Laig Bay Brewing Company, two museums, Lost Map record label, and music festival, as well as a quartz beach in the wind.

 With white sand beaches and mild climate, the Isle of Tiree is known as the most westerly island of Inner Hebrides.
 It is the charming island and the most westerly in Inner Hebridean and at around 12×3 miles in length and width and is quite small.

 It is one of the sunniest islands in Scotland with the moderate influence of warm Gulf Stream, higher winter temperatures than on the mainland and warm and balmy summer evenings.
 Tiree is a windy island with the strongest gales in winter in December and January.

 Isle of Islay

 Also known as, the ”Queen of the Hebrides”, Islay is possibly well known for its smoky and peaty whiskeys.
 According to the locals, they are the best in the world.
 It houses eight distilleries that are still operating.
 Islay surely has a process to make stuff with fine art.

 Even though you do not drink whiskey, Islay always gives lovely experience with its seafood, birdlife, and beautiful coastal seascapes and you might also make a taste for it after getting here.